 The last time I saw my grandmother was six years ago when my husband and I were on our honeymoon.
 We now live on the other side of the country and our two boys have never met their 90-year-old great-grandmother.

 The price tag for the trip is about $2,000.
-We are not going to use our savings or a credit card.
-We are going to sell our way to California, and simultaneously accomplish one of our goals for 2012: de-clutter, organize, and simplify our home.
+We are not going to use our savings or credit card.
+We are going to sell our way to California, and simultaneously accomplish our goals for the year: de-clutter, organize, and simplify our home!

 - Did we use or wear it in the past year?

 - Is it getting in the way?

 If something doesn’t pass the test, it goes in the trash or a “to sell” box.